Privacy Policy

 Where personal information is used to create Software Insights, those insights are updated automatically as and when the underlying personal information is deleted or updated by the relevant User, and Auror does not retain any historical insights.

-Similarly, when a User has opted into the use of CTD and then deletes their data from the Software, that data will no longer be part of CTD (in other words, the personal information will not be processed, by Auror or otherwise, after the User has deleted it).
+Similarly, when a User has opted into the use of CTD and then deletes their data from the Software, that data will no longer be part of CTD (in other words, the personal information will not be processed by Auror after the User has deleted it).

 When a User terminates their agreement with Auror, we delete all personal information they uploaded to the Software.
 We do not retain User personal information for our own purposes, though, as noted, we may retain anonymised data in order to continuously improve our Software, products and services.